 HGH Benefits Muscle mass

-Another amazing thing about growth hormone is that it supposedly help to build lean muscle mass.
-It does this while helping to cut down on body fat at the same time.
-This is a major reason it is quite popular among bodybuilders.
+Another benefit of growth hormone is that it helps build lean muscle mass.
+It does this while helping cut down body fat at the same time.
+This is a major reason why it is so popular among bodybuilders.
 In a 12-week, double-blind randomized study published in Hormone Research, obese participants were placed on a low-calorie diet while being treated with recombinant human growth hormone (rHGH or somatropin).
-The treatment group experienced improvement in their lean muscle mass, while the placebo group saw a decline in same.
+The treatment group experienced an improvement in their lean muscle mass, while the placebo group saw a decline in it.

 Growth hormone-deficient individuals are known to have brittle bones.
-That is just another way of saying maintaining sufficient amount of growth hormone in your body can help you build stronger bones.
-The substance improves bone mineral density.
-Bone mass is improved through the improvement that is brought about in the number of bone-forming cells and bone-resorbing cells.
+That is just another way of saying maintaining a sufficient amount of growth hormone in your body can help you build stronger bones.
+HGH also improves bone mineral density.
+Bone mass is improved through the increase in the overall number of bone-forming cells and bone-resorbing cells.

 How HGH Benefits Sexual Function

-People who are experiencing a slump in their sexual performance may receive a boost by improving the amount of human growth hormone in their body.
-Older individuals who often suffer from low libido may find that HGH can help them to perform better with their partners.
+People who are experiencing a slump in their sexual performance may also receive a boost in their libido by improving the amount of human growth hormone in their bodies.
+Older individuals who often suffer from low libido may find that HGH can help them perform better with their partners.
 It has been observed that the hormone can be quite beneficial to men suffering from erectile dysfunction.
 The effect of the substance on human corpus cavernosum smooth muscle was examined in a German study focused on 35 healthy adult men.
-The findings in the investigation suggested that men battling with impotence might find it beneficial.
-It promotes reproductive function and sexual desire.
+The findings in the investigation suggested that men battling impotence might find it beneficial as it promotes reproductive function and sexual desire.

 Growth hormone is heart-friendly.
 It protects your cardiovascular system from debilitating effects.
-The fact that it helps to check the amount of fat in the body means it reduces the risk of you suffering from cardiovascular disease.
-That condition can be potentially fatal.
-Research has shown that people who are HGH-deficient are more likely to have higher amounts of triglycerides and greater body mass, predisposing them to cardiovascular disease.
+The fact that it helps to check the fat amount means it reduces the risk of you suffering from cardiovascular disease, which can be potentially fatal.
+Research has shown that people who are HGH-deficient are more likely to have higher amounts of triglycerides and greater adipose mass, predisposing them to cardiovascular disease.
 Growth hormone improves your cardiac output, enhancing your level of strength and activity as a result.

-Another important benefit of HGH is that it can also help promote faster wound, burns and fracture healing.
-This is another of the reasons why it is desired by professional athletes and sportsmen.
+Another important benefit of HGH is its role in promoting faster healing of wounds, burns, and fractures.
+This is another additional reason why it is desired by professional athletes and sportsmen.
 It promotes quicker bone healing by stimulating bone regeneration.
-The healing potential of the substance somehow explains why children and adolescence heal faster than adults since they have higher amounts.
-A six-month, double-blind study at the Department of Medicine of the University of California revealed that healthy older men given HGH therapy experienced faster wound-healing that peers who did not receive similar treatment.
+The healing potential of the substance somehow explains why children and adolescence heal faster than adults since they have higher amounts of HGH.
+A six-month, double-blind study at the Department of Medicine of the University of California revealed that healthy older men given HGH therapy experienced faster wound-healing than peers who did not receive similar treatment.
 The hormone promoted collagen deposition thereby fast-tracking the healing process.

-People, especially older individuals, who are experiencing decline in their cognitive or mental capability may find growth hormone beneficial.
-Some studies have suggested that much.
+Some studies have suggested that people, especially older individuals, who are experiencing a decline in their cognitive or mental capability may find growth hormone beneficial.
 It is believed to also improve mood and concentration.
 The Palm Springs study by Dr. Edmund Chein and Dr. Terry reported a 62 percent improvement in memory after treatment with HGH.
 Emotional stability improved by 67 percent while attitude towards life improved by 78 percent.
 Significant improvement in cognitive function and mood was also reported in a six-month Lithuanian study after HGH therapy.

 The supposed ability of human growth hormone to make you look younger is a major reason why it has become so popular these days.
-It is thought capable of tightening the skin thereby eliminating the appearance of wrinkles.
-It also helps to combat hair loss and promote growth of healthier, thicker hair.
-Dr. Chein and Dr. Terry reported significant improvement in skin texture, thickness and elasticity in their study.
-They reported 51 percent improvement on wrinkles and 38 percent improvement in growth of new hair.
+It is thought to be capable of tightening the skin thus reducing the appearance of wrinkles.
+It also helps to combat hair loss and promote the growth of healthier, thicker hair.
+Dr. Chein and Dr. Terry reported significant improvement in skin texture, thickness, and elasticity in their study.
+They reported a 51 percent improvement in wrinkles and a 38 percent improvement in the growth of new hair.

-Lastly, but not least, growth hormone promotes quality sleep.
-It you are the type that finds it hard to get restful sleep every night, you might just find raising your HGH level to be very beneficial on this front.
+Last but not the least, growth hormone promotes quality sleep.
+If you are someone who finds it hard to get a restful sleep every night, you might just find raising your HGH level to be very beneficial.
 Good sleep in itself is very essential for growth hormone production.
-The polypeptide is secreted in pulsatile fashion when you are in deep sleep.
-You are likely not to reach that state if you find yourself waking like every 15 or 30 minutes after going to bed.
+The polypeptide is secreted in a pulsatile fashion when you are in deep sleep.
+You are likely not to reach that state if you find yourself waking up every 15 or 30 minutes after going to bed.
 Sleep deprivation can be quite harmful from this perspective.

 Understanding HGH Deficiency

 It is not easy to measure the amount of growth hormone in the body.
-The level of insulin-like growth factor-1 (IGF-1) is often used to indirectly measure the hormone.
-Research has shown that a measurement less than 160 ug/ml indicates deficiency, which may give rise to a variety of symptoms depending on the age of the affected person.
+The level of insulin-like growth factor-1 (IGF-1) is often used to indirectly measure the levels of the hormone.
+Research has shown that a measurement of less than 160 ug/ml indicates a deficiency, which may give rise to a variety of symptoms depending on the age of the affected person.
 In children, these could include: